 Argument Description -ptype (License-server binding in virtual environments only) Indicates the platform type.
 This option must be used in conjunction with a valid hostid binding type (see hostid_type (continued)). -ptype requires one of the following arguments, which then prefixes the generated hostid appropriately (as described): VM-Supported for Xen, VMware, Oracle VirtualBox, Hyper-V, Parallels, QEMU-KVM, Google Compute, Microsoft Azure, and Amazon EC2. lmhostid -ptype VM -uuid is now the only supported usage of this option, generating VM_UUID.
 AMZN-For the Elastic IP address, AMI instance ID, or AMI template ID in the Amazon EC2 environment.
 Prefixes hostid with AMZN VM_UUID is recommended instead of AMZN_IID.
 Both represent the AMI instance ID in the Amazon EC2 environment.
 PHY-Physical machine only.
-Prefixes hostid with PHY lmhostid - Copyright (c) 1989-2016 Flexera Software LLC.
+Prefixes hostid with PHY -container_id Extracts Docker ContainerID. -flexid -dtype Displays the flexid and type information of the dongle.
+The-flexid fetches the flexid and -dtype the type informationdtype is an optional parameter.
+The following is example of output from Imhostid: lmhostid - Copyright (c) 1989-2021 Flexera.
 All Rights Reserved.
+The FlexNet host ID of this machine is "FLEXID=9-3ebc66c0:Type=HASPHL,Pro,Pro" Here in the above output, "FLEXID=9-3ebc66c0:Type=HASPHL,Pro,Pro": • FLEXID=9-3ebc66c0 represents the flexid of the dongle. • Type=HASPHL, Pro, Pro represents the dongle type information.
+Type=Value consists of three parts.
+They are configuration, key_model, and key_type information, such as Type=configuration, key_model, key_type.
+The delimeter between the flexid and type is colon(:) and between Type parameters is comma(,).
+Limitation: SafeNet dongle only.
+Not tested for hasp4 dongles since FlexNet Publisher 11.17.2.

-The following are examples of output from 1mhostid:
+The following are examples of output from lmhostid: